 Goodloe was among eight other children of the Little Rock Nine who discussed their experience with learning about the legacy of their parents in an event sponsored by the Clinton School for Public Service and the Butler Center.

-Matthew Patillo, son of Melba Pattillo Beals, remembered going to the library and pulling out his mother's book "Warriors Don't Cry" and thinking, " ‘Oh, my Mom’s on a book."
+, remembered going to the library and pulling out his mother's book "Warriors Don't Cry" and thinking, " ‘Oh, my Mom’s on

 "That is me, honey," Evan said his mother told Matthew.

 Bu, they were also quick to say that they considered them parents first.

 "At the end of the day, they’re Mom and Dad," said Evan.